 Thermodynamics of Batteries

 Thermodynamically metastable refers to a state in which a system is in a phase that requires overcoming an energy barrier to transform into a phase of lower free energy.
-This phase is temporary and characterized by unstable conditions and uncontrolled energy levels, often leading to system failures.
-Despite being unstable, the metastable phase is the final and most stable state of the system.
+This temporary phase is characterized by unstable conditions and uncontrolled energy levels, often leading to system failures.
+Despite being unstable, the metastable phase is the system’s final and most stable state.
 It usually represents the lowest possible energy levels.

 Many batteries are considered thermodynamically metastable.
-This is because one or both electrodes have an electric potential that falls outside the potential stability range of the electrolyte.
-This implies that either the anode and/or the cathode must be oxidized and/or reduced by the electrolyte molecules, respectively.
+This is because one or both electrodes have an electric potential that falls outside the electrolyte’s potential stability range.
+This implies that the electrolyte molecules must oxidize and/or reduce either the anode or the cathode, respectively.

 Why are Thermodynamic techniques and methods important when it comes to batteries?

 Thermodynamic techniques and methods are valuable for understanding the behavior of anodes, cathodes, and full lithium-ion batteries (LIBs).
 During various stages such as charge, discharge, overcharge, and cycle aging.
-An battery cell is made of an anode, a cathode that reversibly integrate lithium ions into their host structures, following a general schematic equation:
+A battery cell is made of an anode, a cathode that reversibly integrates lithium ions into their host structures, following a general schematic equation:

 H+xLi++xe−⇌LixHi